VanTamNguyen/Networking-TDA/chapter3.md

 * **Selective Repeat**
     * Events that the sender in Selective Repeat must handle
         * *Invocation from above (application layer)*.
 Similar to Go-Back-N protocol.
         * *Receipt of an ACK*.
 The packet will be marked as received.
-The sender will check if there is continuous array of packets that has been received then the window will move forward.
-All packets that fall into window will be sent.
+The sender will check if there is continuous array of packets from send base that has been received then the window will move forward.
+All packets that fall into window will be retransmitted (sent).
 If not the window stays the same.
         * *A timeout occurs*.
+In Selective Repeat each packet has its own timer.
+So when timeout the packet will be retransmitted
     * Events that the receiver in Selective Repeat must handle
         * **